uwsupercs201/ProgrammingAssignment1/README.md

 Total energy: 500 J
 ```

-After your program is working, use comments to answer the following questions in the `Energy.java` file.
+After your program is working, use comments to answer the following questions in the `Energy.java` file, or include a .txt file called `Part_1_answers` in your GitHub repo.

 (1) In old-time (nonrelativistic) physics, the formula for energy was
 $$E_v = \frac{1}{2}mv^2.$$ Today, we consider this formula to be a good approximation to the true energy